agamjotsingh18/codesetgo/readme.md

 $ git push -u origin Branch_Name
 ```

-## Step 7: Pull Request
+## Step 7: Create a Pull Request
-- Go to your repository in the browser and click on compare and pull requests.
+- Go to your repository in the browser and click on compare and pull request.
 Then add a title and description to your pull request that explains your contribution.

 - Voila!
 Your Pull Request has been submitted and will be reviewed by the moderators and merged.🥳